-Special cases for the Unternehmensgegenstand: Associations and asset management
+Special cases for the company objective (Unternehmensgegenstand): Associations and asset management

-The object of the company doesn’t apply in the case of non-profit associations.
+The company objective (Unternehmensgegenstand) doesn’t apply in the case of non-profit associations.
 Only the purpose of the association counts for this.
 The same information must be recognisable in the purpose of the association, as it would with a company purpose.

 Asset management companies are also somewhat different.
 In order for a trade tax exemption to be claimed, the aspect of asset management must be recognisable in the company objective and, ideally, in the company name.
 Read more about this in our guide to asset-managing GmbHs.

 It’s not just so business partners, investors or public relations can clearly define which activities you pursue with your company.
 The Unternehmensgegenstand is of central importance for other purposes: A well-written company objective can define the powers of management, prevent influence and decision-making power from blocking minorities, and avoid violations of the non-competition clause.